 There are three places I collect reviews, in order of importance:

 Please follow the links above to leave a review, copying and pasting to all the platforms you use.
 Feel free to add some of your fave pics if you like!

-Unlike restaurants and stores which are relatively low-touch, reviews of 4 stars or below can damage reputations of boutique businesses.
+Unlike restaurants and stores which are relatively low-touch, reviews of 4 stars or below can damage reputations of small, boutique businesses that provide a high-touch service.
 If you cannot give 5* please get in touch and I will try my best to remedy the issues.

 I hope this helped figure out what to do with your wedding photos!
 There are so many options, I hope this wasn’t too overwhelming.
 Do get in touch to discuss informally what options might work for you.

 I am also happy to reach back out later after the craziness of this time of your life has subsided.
 The very best time for me to design is February – April but I do offer all print services year-round.
 I look forward to hearing about your plans!

 Bay Area wedding photographer – Homepage | Bay Area Wedding photographer – Info, pricing, about & portfolio

 Understanding crop ratios when printing your wedding photos